penraru/zumi/doc/How To Setup Linky.md

 >linky.local

 When prompted, the default password you will type in will be “default”.
 Give the display a few seconds to load.

+## CHANGING THE HOSTNAME
+In your terminal, type in

+>sudo raspi-config

+And select Option 2: Hostname using the arrow keys on your keyboard.
+Use the enter key to select your desired option.
+After entering the new hostname, hit the arrow down key to select the "Okay" option.
+Use the side arrow keys to select the Finish option.
+When asked to reboot you can choose to not reboot.
+To check that your hostname has changed, enter the following into the terminal:

+ >hostname

+ You have changed your hostname!